Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 -   Fork this repository using the button in the top-right corner of the page.
 Refer https://docs.github.com/en/github/getting-started-with-github/fork-a-repo for more details.

--   Having forked the repository, clone the repository to your local machine using the below command in the terminal:
+-   Having forked the repository, clone the repository to your local machine by using the below command in your terminal:

 ```
 $ git clone https://github.com/YOUR-GITHUB-USERNAME/KLE-bot